hanabi/hanabi.github.io/misc/BGA.md

 ## Introduction

-This page is written for people who have a bunch of games on [Board Game Arena](https://en.boardgamearena.com/) and may be interested in playing some games with the *Hyphen-ated Group* on [Hanab Live](https://www.hanab.live).
+This page is written for people who have a bunch of games on [Board Game Arena](https://en.boardgamearena.com/) and may be interested in playing some games with the *Hyphenated Group* on [Hanab Live](https://www.hanab.live).
 Since our group uses some advanced conventions, this page should be a quick guide to get BGA players up to speed.

 (A quick note: On Hanab Live, you can play with anyone you want and you can play with any conventions you want - it is a free website.
-However, a good chunk of the players who play on the website are all part of the *Hyphen-ated Group*, so if you are playing non-Hyphen-ated games on the website, it might be hard to get a pick-up game going with random strangers.)
+However, a good chunk of the players who play on the website are all part of the *Hyphenated Group*, so if you are playing non-Hyphenated games on the website, it might be hard to get a pick-up game going with random strangers.)

 Why bother taking the time to branch out from Board Game Arena to play Hanabi elsewhere?
 In order to properly answer that question, here's a short introduction on the differences between BGA and Hanab Live.
 It should explain why, at the very least, you might want to dabble on both platforms.
 If you are already convinced, you can skip down to the section on [convention changes](#convention-changes-beginner).